Slovenia: Statistical regions

-International interventions

-In 2022 Slovenia joined a list of nations banning Russian aircraft from its airspace as a sanction against it for invading Ukraine.

 Economy

 Slovenia has a developed economy and is the richest Slavic country by GDP per capita.
 Slovenia is also among the top global economies in terms of human capital.
 It is the most developed transition country with an old mining-industrial tradition, chemical industry, and developed service activities.

 Slovenia was in the beginning of 2007 the first new member to introduce the euro as its currency, replacing the tolar.
 Since 2010, it has been member of the Organisation for Economic Co-operation and Development.
 There is a big difference in prosperity between the various regions.
 The economically wealthiest regions are the Central Slovenia region, which includes the capital Ljubljana and the western Slovenian regions (the Gorizia and Coastal–Karst Statistical Regions), while the least wealthy regions are the Mura, Central Sava, and Littoral–Inner Carniola Statistical Regions.

 Economic growth

 In 2004–06, the economy grew on average by nearly 5% a year in Slovenia; in 2007, it expanded by almost 7%.
 The growth surge was fuelled by debt, particularly among firms, and especially in construction.
-The financial crisis of 2007–2010 and European sovereign-debt crisis had a significant impact on the domestic economy.
+The Great Recession and European sovereign-debt crisis had a significant impact on the domestic economy.
 The construction industry was severely hit in 2010 and 2011.

 In 2009, Slovenian GDP per capita shrank by 8%, the biggest decline in the European Union after the Baltic countries and Finland.
 An increasing burden for the Slovenian economy has been its rapidly aging population.

 In August 2012, the year-on-year contraction was 0.8%; however, 0.2% growth was recorded in the first quarter (in relation to the quarter before, after data was adjusted according to season and working days).
 Year-on-year contraction has been attributed to the fall in domestic consumption and the slowdown in export growth.
 The decrease in domestic consumption has been attributed to the fiscal austerity, to the freeze on budget expenditure in the final months of 2011, to the failure of the efforts to implement economic reforms, to inappropriate financing, and to the decrease in exports.

 Due to the effects of the crisis, it was expected that several banks had to be bailed out by EU funds in 2013; however, needed capital was able to be covered by the country's own funds.
 Fiscal actions and legislations aiming on the reduction of spendings as well as several privatisations supported an economic recovery as from 2014.
 The real economic growth rate was at 2.5% in 2016 and accelerated to 5% in 2017.
 The construction sector has seen a recent increase, and the tourism industry is expected to have continuous rising numbers.